You have probably heard about the Robinhood app on YouTube and want to know if it’s available in South Africa, right?

 Interactive Brokers offers an advanced investment platform that includes a wide range of products (stocks, options, mutual funds, ETFs, futures, bonds, and currencies) from +150 markets, solid trade execution (IB SmartRouting), and a set of technical and fundamental tools to help you in your investment decisions.

 Beginners and intermediate investors have educational tools to explore, but the learning curve will be steep.
 That´s why we mainly endorse it to more advanced traders.
-However, IBKR recently launched the IBKR GlobalTrader, a modern mobile trading app to trade Stocks and ETFs, ideal for novice investors.
+However, IBKR recently launched the IBKR GlobalTrader, a modern mobile trading app to trade Stocks, Options and ETFs, ideal for novice investors.
 Besides, the customer service gives crystal clear answers to your doubts, so there is no need to go back and forth.

 On the downside, Interactive Brokers’ fee structure is quite complex, the registration process is lengthy (but fully online), and the broker doesn’t offer commission-free trading.
 However, when considering FX fees, narrower spreads, and the stock loan program, Interactive Brokers’ clients still get significant savings compared to most brokers.